thedoggybrad/bluesodgpt/README.md

 ## What is this?
 The "BlueSodGPT"" is a clone of "DogGPT" that is a fork of the popular "CatGPT".

+## Game Over Screen
+To add more suspense to the users, a new Game Over screen was added where at random times the GUI will declare a no bootable device found error.
+That is randomly timed and try to even just interact with the chatbot before it shows up.

 <br>
 <br>
 Note: No Artificial Intelligence (AI) was really used.
 It just uses some sorts of randomizers running under JavaScript.